wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/integrate-common-data-service/includes/6-exercise.md

 The prerequisites for performing tasks in this exercise are:

-- System Administrator access to a Common Data Service instance with the Dynamics 365 Customer Service app installed.
+- System Administrator access to a Microsoft Dataverse instance with the Dynamics 365 Customer Service app installed.

 - A provisioned Customer self-service, Community, or Partner portal template.
 If you do not have a Power Apps portal available, follow the [Create Portal](https://docs.microsoft.com/powerapps/maker/portals/create-portal/?azure-portal=true) instructions to create one.